ferblape/windchime-stats/README.md

 - `redis`
 - `Capistrano` Ruby gem (for deploying the code)

-## `windchime-stats`
+## windchime-stats script

-Receives visitors data from a Redis channel, processes it, stores it and updates the realtime channel.
+Process visits from a Redis pub/sub channel, stores them and updates the realtime channel.

-## `windchime-stats-realtime`
+## windchime-stats-realtime script

-A proxy that receives information from the realtime channel in Redis and publishes it into the websockets.
+A proxy that receives information from the realtime channel in Redis and publishes it in the websockets.

-## Deployment
+## Deploy

 Not being pretty sure how is the best way to deploy Node.js applications in production, this project uses two bash scripts which create a `pid` for each process and support `(start|stop|restart)` arguments.
 This way, the processes can be monitored in production using, for example, `monit` daemon.